12 Breakfast Recipes That Will Make Your Weekend Amazing

 Light and fluffy with crisp edges, these spiced pumpkin pancakes have a nice fall flavor and are perfect alongside a hot cup of coffee on a chilly morning.
 Since the pancakes freeze well, I usually make a double batch on the weekend so the kids can just pop them in the toaster on busy mornings throughout the week.
 GET THE RECIPE

 Baked oatmeal is a comforting Amish breakfast casserole with a consistency similar to bread pudding.
-There are endless variations — the recipe is easily adapted with whatever fruits and nuts you have on hand — but this version with apples, plump raisins and a crunchy walnut topping is my favorite.
+There are endless variations ― the recipe is easily adapted with whatever fruits and nuts you have on hand ― but this version with apples, plump raisins, and a crunchy walnut topping is my favorite.
 GET THE RECIPE

-Studded with tart dried cherries and topped with a crisp almond streusel, these are — quite simply — the loveliest little muffins you ever met.
+Studded with tart dried cherries and topped with a crisp almond streusel, these are ― quite simply ― the loveliest little muffins you’ll ever meet.
 GET THE RECIPE

 Bread pudding is usually sweet, but it can be made savory too.
 This version, brimming with sweet pork sausage and sharp cheddar, is deeply flavored with a crisp, golden crust and tender, creamy interior.
 It’s perfect for a crowd.
 GET THE RECIPE